gagandeep/Web-Architecture-Evolution/Prologue.md

 Human Evolution is a well-known thing.
 And, Darwin's theory of evolution by natural selection is tought at school level by many countries.
 So, possiblity is you already know the concept of Human Evolution.

-This will help to streamline those thoughts of evolution going forward in this book.
+This will help to streamline thoughts of evolution going forward in this book.
 You need to understand what value Stones, Fire, Cooking, Clothes, Speech and Intelligence brings to Evolution.
 And, these all are progressive in nature.
-You can't have intelligence of masses without Speech and Speech before social stability by Stones, Fire, Cooking and Clothes.
+You can't have intelligence of masses without Speech and you con't have Speech without social stability provided by Stones, Fire, Cooking and Clothes.

 ### Why we learned about Hardware Evolution?

-We discussed Hardware Evolution to make those thoughts more relevant to Web Architecture.
+We discussed Hardware Evolution to make thoughts of evolution more relevant to Web Architecture.

 ### What this book brings to the table?